apcode/Workspace/README.md

 examples directory.
 You can also see how to build these in the examples/BUILD file.

+## Included Repos

+The following libraries are included in the WORKSPACE.
+These are all pulled and built automatically from github.

+- protobuf - Google's protobuf serialization library.
+- async++ - concurrency framework inspired by MS PPL.
+- gflags - commandline flags library.
+- cppitertools - python itertools in C++.
+- fmtlib - formatting and io library, python format style.
+- glog - Google's logging library
+- gtest - Google's unit test and mock library.
+- json - Modern C++ json library.
+- strings - a few string utilities.

 ## Typical Usage

 I find using Bazel to build C++ projects the simplest way to build and